Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Newton.
-Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home’s value in Newton.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+In Newton’s competitive real estate market, that premium can represent a significant dollar amount.